abhiTronix/vidgear/docs/contribution/PR.md

 &nbsp;

-## Submitting the Pull Request

-Finally, There are some important things you need to check while submitting your Pull Request(s):

-!!! info "Pull Request Reviewing"

-    Pull requests will be reviewed by the maintainers and the rationale behind the maintainer’s decision to accept or deny the changes will be posted in the pull request.
-Please wait for our code review and approval, possibly enhancing your change on request.

-**Perform PR Integrity Checks:**

-  * Search GitHub for an open or closed PR that relates to your submission.
-Duplicate contributions will be rejected.
-  * Submit the pull request from the first day of your development and create it as a draft pull request.
-Click ready for review when finished and passed all the checks.
-  * Check if your purposed code matches the overall direction, simplicity and structure of the VidGear APIs and improves it.
-  * Make sure your PR must pass through all unit tests including VidGear's CI unit tests.
-If it's somehow failing, then ask maintainer for a review.
-  * It is important to state that you retain copyright for your contributions, but also agree to license them for usage by the project and author(s) under the [Apache license](https://github.com/abhiTronix/vidgear/blob/master/LICENSE).

-**Test, Format & lint locally:**

-  * Make sure to locally test, format and lint the modified code every time you commit.
-The details are discussed above.

-**Make sensible commit messages:**

-  * If your PR fixes a separate issue number, remember to include `"resolves #issue_number"` in the commit message.
-Learn more about it [here](https://help.github.com/articles/closing-issues-using-keywords/).
-  * Keep commit message concise as much as possible at every submit.
-You can make a supplement to the previous commit with `git commit --amend` command.
-  * If we suggest changes, make the required updates, rebase your branch and push the changes to your GitHub repository, which will automatically update your PR.

-**Draft the PR according to template:**

-  * Remember to completely fill the whole template for PR.
-Incomplete ones will be subjected to re-edit!
-  * Add a brief but descriptive title for your PR.
-  * Explain what the PR adds, fixes or improves.
-  * In case of bug fixes, add new unit test case which would fail against your bug fix.
-  * Provide CLI commands and output or screenshots where you can.

-**Aftermaths:**

-  * After your PR is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.
-  * The changes will remain in `testing` branch until next VidGear version is released, then it will be merged into `master` branch.
-  * After a successful PR, your newer contributions will be given priority over others.

-&nbsp;

 ## Frequently Asked Questions

 **Q1.
 Why do my changes taking so long to be Reviewed and/or Merged?**

-Please be patient.
-It can take up to several days before your pull request can be fully reviewed.
-After merging the changes, it could take again several hours/days before your changes appear on `master` branch.
+!!! info "Submission Aftermaths"
+    * After your PR is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.
+    * The changes will remain in `testing` branch until next VidGear version is released, then it will be merged into `master` branch.
+    * After a successful Merge, your newer contributions will be given priority over others.

+Pull requests will be reviewed by the maintainers and the rationale behind the maintainer’s decision to accept or deny the changes will be posted in the pull request.
+Please wait for our code review and approval, possibly enhancing your change on request.

 **Q2.
 What if I want to submit my Work that is Still In Progress?**